 Checking a mohua nest in the Catlins

-The fortunes of a mohua population in the Eglinton Valley, Southland have been closely followed for the past 10 years by departmental scientists to monitor whether stoat control efforts have benefited the birds.
-Related research is also going on in the Dart Valley, Otago.
+The fortunes of a mohua population in the Eglinton Valley, Southland have been closely followed for the past 30 years by departmental scientists to monitor whether predator control efforts have benefited the birds.

-Monitoring shows that continuous stoat trapping and occasional use of biodegradable 1080 poison has boosted the population of endangered mohua in the Landsborough Valley in South Westland.
-Elsewhere this unique little bird is completely defenceless against rats and stoats.
+Management of mohua sites involves continuous stoat trapping and occasional use of biodegradable 1080 poison.
+Monitoring shows that this management has dramatically boosted the population of endangered mohua in the Landsborough Valley in South Westland.

 Mohua are being protected as part of our Battle for our Birds pest control programme.

 For a threatened species, mohua have a relatively high reproductive rate.
 Each year they can lay up to four eggs and once these have hatched and fledged the pair can raise another brood.
 Therefore, if the factors that have caused its decline can be eliminated or reduced significantly, the mohua has a good potential for recovery.
 Mohua have also bred in captivity at Orana Park in Christchurch.

 Call 0800 DOC HOT (0800 362 468) immediately if you see anyone catching, harming or killing native wildlife.